jameshughes89/cs102/src/site/topics/recursion/recursion.rst

     * ...
     * ...

-* Alternatively, we can use the idea of recursion to define a group of people a different way
+* Alternatively, the idea of recursion can be used to define a group of people a different way
-* When we use recursion to define something, we use the definition of itself in it's definition
+* When defining something recursively, the definition of something is used within its definition

     * Define something in terms of itself

-* Recursive definition of a **group of people** is:
+* A recursive definition of a **group of people** is:

     * 2 people
     * OR a **group of people** plus one more person

-* Based on this definition, if I ask you if 2 people are a **group of people**, the answer is clearly yes (the first point)
+* Based on this recursive definition, if asked if 2 people are a group of people, the answer is clearly yes

+    * It's the first part of the recursive definition of a group of people

-* But if I ask you if 4 people is a **group of people**, we need to do some digging
+* But if asked if 4 people is a group of people, some more digging is needed

-    * In order to tell you if 4 people is a **group of people**, I need to know if 3 people is a **group of people**
+    * In order to know if 4 people is a group of people, it needs to be known if 3 people is a group of people

-        * If 3 is, then I know 4 is since 4 is 3, a **group of people**, plus one more person
+        * If 3 is, then it can be concluded that 4 is since 4 is 3, a group of people, plus one more person
+        * This is the second part of the recursive definition of a group of people

-    * To know if 3 people is a **group of people**, I must know if 2 people is a **group of people**
+    * To know if 3 people is a group of people, it needs to be known if 2 people is a group of people

+        * If 2 is, then it can be concluded that 3 is since 3 is 2, a group of people, plus one more person

-    * I know, by definition, that 2 people is, in fact, a **group of people**
+    * By definition, 2 people is, in fact, a group of people
-    * Therefore, I know that 3 people is a **group of people**
+    * Therefore, 3 people is a group of people
-    * Thus, 4 people must be a **group of people**
+    * Thus, 4 people is a group of people

-* In the above recursive example, you will notice a **base case** and a **recursive** case
+* In the above recursive example, notice a *base case* and a *recursive case*

     * The base case is something with a clear definition
-    * The recursive case is one that defines itself in terms of itself
+    * The recursive case is one that defines something in terms of itself

 .. warning::

-    Although there is no **hard** rule saying that you need a base case, and there are examples of situations where you would not include one, not including a base case is a recipe for disaster.
-Remember ``uhOh()`` from topic 18?
+    Although there is no hard rule saying that a base case is needed, and there are examples of situations where it would not be included, not including a base case is a recipe for disaster.
+Remember the ``uhOh()`` example from the *Memory & The Call Stack* topic?

-    For our purposes in this course, always include your base case.
+    For the purposes of this course, always include a base case.

 Lists
 -----

 * Think of a list from Python, or a linear linked structure
-* We can define this recursively in a rather natural way
+* One can define this recursively in a rather natural way

 * A list is:

     * **Base Case** --- An empty list
-    * **Recursive Case** --- There is a head of the list, followed by a tail that's a list
+    * **Recursive Case** --- There is a head of the list, followed by a tail --- the remaining portion of the list

 * Consider the following list

     ``[a, b, c, d, e]``

 * This can be broken down into the head ``a`` and the tail ``[b, c, d, e]``

     ``a + [b, c, d, e]``

-* Further, we can break the tail list down again and again and again until we hit an empty list
+* The tail list can be broken down again and again until the empty list (base case) is hit

     ``a + b + [c, d, e]``